Azure-Samples/azureai-samples/quickstart.md

     <details>
         <summary><b>Option 2</b>: Use standard agent setup.</summary>

-    - Download the `standard-agent.bicep` file, `standard-agent.parameters.json` file, and the `modules-standard` folder to your project directory.
+    - Download the `standard-agent.bicep` file, the `standard-agent.parameters.json` file, and the `modules-standard` folder to your project directory.
 Your directory should look like this

         ```console
         /my-project